TikTok FairLens

 IMPACT

-Designed a fairer feed that empowers marginalized voices and reduces algorithmic bias
+Designed a fairer feed to empower marginalized voices and reduce algorithmic bias

 Why read a case study when you can interact with one?